Best daily deals

 The noise canceling is a nice touch, but not very effective.

-A few months after the Elite 75t series’ debut, the company released a significant software update which added active noise canceling (ANC) to the featureset.
-This is a huge, unprecedented update but it didn’t quite make the waves some listeners expected.
-Noise canceling is a nice feature to have, but you won’t notice much of a difference as you toggle it on or off.
+A few months after the Elite 75t series’ debut, the company released a significant software update that added active noise canceling (ANC) to the feature set.
+This is a vast, unprecedented update, but it didn’t quite make the waves some listeners expected.
+Noise canceling is a nice feature, but you won’t notice much difference as you toggle it on or off.
 Isolation with the Jabra Elite 75t earbuds is fine for a pair of true wireless earbuds.
-It’s obviously not going to block as much outside noise as larger over-ears but it does a decent job by itself.
+It won’t block as much outside noise as larger over-ears, but it does a decent job.

-One thing worth mentioning here is that the Elite 75t also has a HearThrough feature, which is basically the complete opposite of noise canceling.
-It’s also something I find super useful.
-When you turn it on the built-in microphones actually let outside sounds in so that you can hear what’s going on around you.
+One thing worth mentioning is that the Elite 75t also has a HearThrough feature, which is the complete opposite of noise canceling.
+I find it super helpful.
+When you turn it on, the built-in microphones let outside sounds in so you can hear what’s happening around you.

-It works just like the transparency mode that you’ll find on the AirPods Pro, but I forgot how good the Jabra Elite 75t is at doing this too.
+It works like the transparency mode you’ll find on the AirPods Pro, but I forgot how good the Jabra Elite 75t is at doing this, too.
 It even amplifies the sound a little, enabling you to hear even better than you would normally.
-A single tap on the left earbud turns it on instantly and it lets you hear everything from what the conductor of the train is saying (always that the train is being held by the dispatcher, thanks MTA) to the soft rustle of my jacket as I walk.
+A single tap on the left earbud turns it on instantly, letting you hear everything from what the train conductor is saying (always that the train is being held by the dispatcher, thanks MTA) to the soft rustle of my jacket as I walk.
 Like I said, it’s really sensitive and pretty cool.

 Hold up!
 Something’s different: